npctat2021/MINFLUX_NPC_Tracking/README.md

     - 'nLocMin', minimum data point in cluster, e.g.: 20

 **Output:**
- - **cluster_data** - filtered
+ - **cluster_data**  (struct array) - filtered

 #### 5. Program: fit_circle_to_cluster.m

-Fits pore localizations to a circle projected into the xy-plane and eliminates localizations whose residual was more than two standard deviations away from the circle.
+Fits pore localizations to a circle projected into the XY-plane and eliminates localizations whose residual was more than two standard deviations away from the circle.

 <p align="left">
 <img src="/img/lsqCircleFitting.png" width="600" height=auto>